How to Install the PnP PowerShell Module for SharePoint Online?

 If you want to schedule your PowerShell script, You can use either the Windows Task scheduler or Azure Automation!
 How to Schedule PowerShell Scripts with Azure Automation?

-Microsoft OneDrive for Business – The cloud-based storage and file-sharing part of the Office 365 suite can be managed with PowerShell too.
-To access OneDrive for Business site from PowerShell, you will need to first connect to the OneDrive site by running the following cmdlet: Connect-PnPOnline.
+Microsoft OneDrive for Business – The cloud-based storage and file-sharing part of the Office 365 suite can be managed with PowerShell, too.
+To access the OneDrive for Business site from PowerShell, you will need to first connect to the OneDrive site by running the following cmdlet: Connect-PnPOnline.
 Once you are authenticated, you can then run any available cmdlets against your OneDrive for Business site just as you would any other SharePoint Online site.
-E.g., Let’s connect to OneDrive site and create a new folder:
+E.g., let’s connect to the OneDrive site and create a new folder:

 #Parameters